jamiebuilds/std-pkg/README.md

 # std-pkg

-> The Official `package.json` Standard™ for npm® endorsed fields†
+> The Official `package.json` Standard™ for Npm® endorsed fields†

 - Lazily asserts Correct™ values using getters
 - Strongly typed
 - Includes community standards

-This is useful if you're writing tooling around `package.json` and want to make sure you are following the Official `package.json` Standard™.
+This is useful if you're writing tooling around `package.json` and want to make sure you are following the Official NPM `package.json` Standard™.

 ## Install